civicrm/civicrm-dev-docs/docs/financial/financialentities.md

 Financial items exist to track how much has been paid against the various line items within an order / contribution.
 In an accounting system this might be called credit-matching.

+Each line item will have one or more financial items denoting payments made against it.
+On creation of the order there will be a financial item for each line item and an additional item for every fee amount.
+Where the preferred flow is used this item will have a status of 'Unpaid'.
+(Note that for historical reasons this may not always be true but it's the goal - [see](https://github.com/civicrm/civicrm-dev-docs/issues/712))

+When a payment is made it might either pay off the line items, or a specific line item, in full.
+In that case the line item status is updated to Paid and an EntityFinancialTrxn record is created in the civicrm_entity_financial_trxn table linking the line item to the payment and specifying the amount paid.

+If the line item is paid in part then the status is not updated and the EntityFinancialTrxn table specifies the portion of the line item that has been paid by that payment.

+If the line items change then the items financial items have to be updated.
+Generally the rule is to alter the zero out the old line item, reverse the financial items and then create a new line item with new financial items.
+However, this is not always  possible as there are some scenarios where the schema does not permit this.
+The has led to adjustment line items being created in these cases.
+The issue is that the civicrm_line_item table has a unique index for entity_table + entity_id + contribution_id + price_field_value_id + price_field_id.

+This means that if a line item with no price_field_values (ie a text / enter quantity line item) is altered it is not possible to create a reversal line and a new line within the schema.
+The same problem occurs when changing a line item with price_field_values
+BACK to a price_field_value it previously held.
+In both these scenarios the work around is to have more than one 'valid' financial_item against the resulting line item with an 'adjustment' entry -  ie an additional financial_item.